MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/orders
 ```

+Fetches all orders from the database

 - body: n/a
 - params: n/a
-- Returns all orders in json
+- returns: json

 ```
 {